vvjn/GAFramework.jl/README.md

 `Pkg.add("GAFramework")` or `Pkg.clone("https://github.com/vvjn/GAFramework.jl")`

-This requires the JLD and StaticArrays packages.
+This requires the JLD package.

 ## Implementing a GA for a specific problem